info-beamer/package-magic-video-wall/README.md

 I'd suggest you just play around with them a bit to get a feeling of how the mapping system works.

-Right now the package is limited to 32 screens.
-This isn't a hard limit and exists because only the first 32 tag images used to detect orientations are included with the package.
-If you want to use more than 32 screens, get in contact and the package can be updated.

 Set a playlist
 --------------